srobo/kitbook/Helpdesk.md

 ## Procedures

+Almost all of Helpdesk's operations are covered by the following procedures.
+A logbook is available on Helpdesk to allow Helpdesk Volunteers to write down notes and information not captured in the provided forms.
+Please feel free to note down any observations or suggestions that could improve Helpdesk.

 ### Handling of all requests

 Whenever a team comes to Helpdesk with an issue a Helpdesk Volunteer must fill in their TLA and a single-sentence description of the issue on an Issue Form.
 When the issue has been resolved a single sentence description of the resolution must be written on the form.
 This is primarily for analytical purposes so that we can improve the operation of Helpdesk in future years.